WrapThat/Version/readme.md

 ## Usage

-Add this package to your main ASP.Net project, and it will add an Info endpoint with three methods, giving you the version of the main assembly in semver format.
+Add this package to your main ASP.Net project, and it will add an Info endpoint with five methods, giving you the version of the main assembly in semver format.

 ### Get version as a string